Chase “Pay Yourself Back” Complete Guide (new categories)

 How often does Chase change the eligible categories?

 Originally, Pay Yourself Back was offered only through September 30, 2020.
 Then it was extended through April 30, 2021.
-Now, Chase extends the program every quarter and with each extension we see some changes such as which types of expenses can be used.
+Now, Chase extends the program every quarter and with each extension we usually see some changes such as to which types of expenses can be used.

 Can I transfer points between Chase cards to get better redemption value?